JonLatane/jonline/docs/protocol.md

 may also return a new `refresh_token`, which should replace the old one in client storage.)

 ##### HTTP-based client host negotiation (for external CDNs)
-When negotiating the gRPC connection to a host, say, `jonline.io`, before attempting to connect to `jonline.io` via gRPC on 27707/443, the client is expected to first attempt to `GET jonline.io/backend_host` over HTTP (port 80) or HTTPS (port 443) (depending upon whether the gRPC server is expected to have TLS).
+When first negotiating the gRPC connection to a host, say, `jonline.io`, before attempting to connect to `jonline.io` via gRPC on 27707/443, the client is expected to first attempt to `GET jonline.io/backend_host` over HTTP (port 80) or HTTPS (port 443) (depending upon whether the gRPC server is expected to have TLS).
 If the `backend_host` string resource